Set up test impact analysis Beta

 test-impact-analysis: true

-Smarter Testing is test runner agnostic, replace the below analysis example with your test runner, the next step will verify the commands are set up correctly.
+Smarter Testing is test runner agnostic.
+Replace the analysis example below with your test runner.
+The next step validates that the commands are set up correctly.

 ---